Fraguinha/MNIST-NeuralNetwork/README.md

 3. Choose images you'd like to see the network classify.

 4. execute the code with the image numbers as parameters:

 ```
-Ex: $ ./neural_network.exe smarty_pants.bin 1 2 3 4 5 6 7 8 9 10
+Ex: $ ./neural_network.exe net.bin 1 2 3 4 5 6 7 8 9 10
 ```

-#### See smarty_pants.bin (trained model) precision over all the 10,000 images
+#### See net.bin (trained model) precision over all the 10,000 images

 1. compile the code:

 ```
 $ gcc neural_network.c -o neural_network.exe -lm
 ```

 2. execute the code:

 ```
-$ ./neural_network.exe smarty_pants.bin
+$ ./neural_network.exe net.bin
 ```

 #### Train your own neural network and test it

 1. compile the code:

 ```
 $ gcc neural_network.c -o neural_network.exe -lm
 ```

 2. train: execute the code (this will take a long time: ~10min):

 ```
 $ ./neural_network.exe